tylim88/FirelordJSDoc/docs/highlights/possibly_undefined.md

 Union all read fields with `undefined` degrade developer experience because you always need to check for `undefined`(albeit safer).

-The tradeoff of security is ease of use.
+The trade-off of security is ease of use.

 :::